Aasmanon Pay Likha: Plot

 The next day, Natasha comes there angrily and takes Aaliyan with her.
 Natasha and Aaliyan soon get married and live in America.
 Qudsia gets a job at Aaliyan's biological mother's place.
 She cares for her, unaware that she is Aaliyan's biological mother.

 Meanwhile, relations between Aaliyan and Natasha are not good.
 Natasha keeps thinking that Aaliyan is cheating on her.
 Soon they come to Pakistan.
-Natasha is mad at Aaliyan every day on one or another matter.
+Natasha is mad at Aaliyan every day on one matter or another.
 Shamsa (Aaliyan's biological mother) starts liking Qudsia for Shehnawas (Shamsa's brother-in-law), whose wife has died.

 Shamsa then visits Aaliyan's Dadi.
 She gives her the address and asks her to give it to Aaliyan.
 Dadi gives it to Aaliyan and asks him to meet her.
 He then goes to her but is angry at her as she left him while he was young.
 Shamsa gets emotional and wishes to talk to him and hug him, but he refuses and then leaves.
 Shamsa then tells Qudsia that today his son came and met her.
 Qudsia is happy for her.
 Shamsa then tells her something where she mentions Aaliyan, and glass falls from Qudsia's hands as she is in deep shock.

 After a few days, Aaliyan again visits his mother.
 He is furious and wants to know why she left him.
 As he gets out of his car, he meets Shehnawas and his daughter.
 His daughter greets him and says, "Nice to meet you, uncle." to which he replies, "Nice to meet you." and then sees Qudsia and says, "Again".
 They then enter the house, where Aaliyan continues to shout at his mother as she cries.
 He then leaves.

 Later Shamsa's health worsens as she has cancer at the last stage.
 Aaliyan comes there.
 She says she wants to hug him, but he refuses and leaves.
 Soon Shamsa passes away.
 Qudsia kept calling Aaliyan, but he couldn't answer as he was asleep.
 Later when he goes to the hospital, he breaks down in tears and hugs his mother.